-Keeping Your Keypad and PC in Harmony
+Using Your Keypad and PC in Shared Harmony

-There may come a time in a future iteration of the Keypad firmware when the Keypad and your PC will talk and share information.
+There will come a time in a future iteration of the Keypad firmware when the Keypad and your PC will talk and share information.
 At this time they do not.
 Consequently, there are some rules that need to be observed.

 • The Keypad and the PC do not talk to each other.
 When doing a GoTo the Keypad and the PC do not know to which object the other has slewed.
-Therefore, you must always sync (ReCal) from the device that initiated the slew.
+Therefore, you must always sync (ReCal) using the device that did the slew.